October 5—12, 2024 Just one single occupancy spot available!

 Arrival transfer provided mid-morning from Florence Peretola Airport, Santa Maria Novella train station, or Hotel Pendini.
 Arrive in Florence by 10:30 AM.

 Departure transfer provided to Florence Peretola Airport or Santa Maria Novella train station.
-A 7am transfer from the villa will get travelers to the airport in time for international flights departing after 10am.
+A 7am transfer from the villa will get travelers to the airport in time for international flights departing after 10am, or contact Onward Travel to schedule an earlier transfer.
 No activities are scheduled for this day.

-Mobility: This tour includes walking for 15-30 minutes at a time, plus stairs, uneven natural terrain and cobblestones.
-Travelers should be able to walk a mile at a comfortable pace.
-If you have limited mobility, we may be able to accommodate you, but it is essential to let us know at the time of registration.
+Suitability & Mobility: This tour includes walking for 15-30 minutes at a time, plus stairs and cobblestones.
 Travelers may always opt out of activities they deem too physically challenging but refunds will not be provided.
 The villa is located a 10-minute walk from the center of town, mostly uphill, and a few stairs are required to access the villa.
 Note the charming bathrooms have shower/tub combos.

 Trip Length: 8 days, 7 nights